spryker/documentation/202001.0/5feeae21-aee5-4530-afd0-3faa47d46f8c.md

-From the Back Office you can manage all Back Office tasks.
-Here you can manage user and administrator accounts, create products pages, extend your catalog and navigation, create content, maintain price, tax and currency options, check orders and many more.
-Furthermore, you can manage user and company accounts as well as stores, warehouses, shipment, and payment methods.
-By default, the Back Office is only available in
+From the Back Office, you can manage all back-office tasks.
+Here you can manage user and administrator accounts, create products pages, extend your catalog and navigation, create content, maintain price, tax and currency options, check orders, and many more.
+You can also manage user and company accounts as well as stores, warehouses, shipment, and payment methods.

-German and English.
+By default, the Back Office is available in German and English.

 ## If you are: